 Bashaw Municipal Library is governed by appointed trustees from the town of Bashaw.
 Library board meetings are open to the public.
-Our current board chair is Jackie Northey and our library manager is Cindy Hunter.
+Our current board chair is Terri Brown-Gust and our library manager is Cindy Hunter.

 - Terri Brown-Gust (Chair)